Park-ing-lot/DIVE/README.md

 # Deep DIVE into Visual Commonsense Generation: Diverse and Descriptive Reasoning about Stories
 This is the repository of DIVE.

-Most of the code in this repo are copied/modified from [KM-BART](https://github.com/FomalhautB/KM-BART)
+Most of the codes in this repo are copied/modified from [KM-BART](https://github.com/FomalhautB/KM-BART)

 ## Installation